 While Matthews has good size, he has been a bit injury prone and was sidelined for 34 of his first 190 regular-season games.
 When he’s healthy though he’s a point-per-game or better player who owns a tremendous shot and hand-eye coordination.
 His key to NHL stardom and success will be staying healthy.

 Shot: Matthews’ wrister is the best in the league not simply because of how hard he shoots but because he’s accurate and deceptive.
 His ability to change the release point creates unpredictable shooting angles and allows him to use defensemen as screens from nearly any position in the offensive zone.
-He’s finished on the backhand and one-timer continues to improve too.
+His finish on the backhand and one-timer continues to improve too.

 Puck Control: Perhaps the most unheralded part of Matthews’ game is how effective he is in the trenches.
 He wins the lion’s share of 50/50 puck battles and is a phenomenal takeaway artist due to his tremendous stick work and anticipation.
 Matthews is outstanding at controlling pucks in the air or in his feet as well.

-Instincts: Regardless of the situation, Matthews has a wonderful knack for making the right play.
-He almost always puts his teammates in suitable spots through his decision-making and hockey IQ.
+Instincts: Regardless of the situation, Matthews has a wonderful knack for the making the right play.
+He almost always puts his teammates in good spots through his decision-making and hockey IQ.
 There’s no selfishness or tunnel vision to his game whatsoever.
 An underrated passer.